Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces: Introduction

+Our second main result establishes a sufficient condition for the cutoff Sobolev inequality \eqref{CS} in terms of the weak elliptic Harnack inequality \eqref{wEH}. \begin{theorem} Let $(M,d,m)$ be a complete metric measure space.
+Let $(\sE,\sF)$ be a mixed local and nonlocal $p$-energy form on $(M,m)$.
+Then \end{theorem}

+In the framework of regular Dirichlet forms without killing part, such a characterization can be obtained by \cite[Lemmas 6.3 and 6.4]{HY23} and \cite[Theorem 14.1]{GHH24}.
+For strongly local $p$-energy forms, a related implication was proved in \cite[Theorem 2.1]{Yan25a} via the \emph{Wolff potential estimate}, under additional geometric assumptions such as the \emph{linearly locally connected} condition.

 The paper is organized as follows: In Section \ref{s.frame}, we introduce the axiomatic definition of mixed local and nonlocal $p$-energy forms and give a rigorous definition of the conditions appeared in Theorem \ref{t.main}.
-Section \ref{s.func} discusses the self-improvement property of cutoff Sobolev inequality, and the consequences of the Poincar\'e inequality, proving the equivalence between the Faber-Krahn inequality and Sobolev-type inequalities in Theorem \ref{t.FK=Sob}.
-In Section \ref{s.Pf-wEH}, we derive key inequalities such as the Caccioppoli inequality (Proposition \ref{prop:cac}), a lemma of growth (Lemma \ref{l.LoG}), and a logarithmic lemma (Lemma \ref{l.cros}), which together imply the weak elliptic Harnack inequality.
-In Section \ref{s.Pf-EHI}, we use an estimate on the nonlocal tail (Lemma \ref{L1}) to obtain a mean-value inequality (Lemma \ref{lemma:MV2}), which, combined with the weak elliptic Harnack inequality, leads to the elliptic Harnack inequality (Lemma \ref{L32}).
-Section \ref{s.examples} provides examples of our framework applied to Euclidean spaces and ultrametric spaces.
+Section \ref{s.func} discusses the self-improvement property of cutoff Sobolev inequality, and the consequences of the Poincar\'e inequality, proving the equivalence between the Faber--Krahn inequality and Sobolev-type inequalities in Theorem \ref{t.FK=Sob}.
+In Section \ref{s.Pf-wEH}, we derive key inequalities such as the Caccioppoli inequality (Proposition \ref{prop:cac}), a lemma of growth (Lemma \ref{l.LoG}), and a crossover lemma (Lemma \ref{l.cros}), which together imply the weak elliptic Harnack inequality.
+Theorem \ref{t.weh=>cs} is proved in Section \ref{s.E><}.
+In Section \ref{s.Pf-EHI}, we use an estimate on the nonlocal tail (Lemma \ref{L1}) to obtain a mean-value inequality (Lemma \ref{lemma:MV2}), which, combined with the weak elliptic Harnack inequality, leads to the strong elliptic Harnack inequality (Lemma \ref{L32}).
+Section \ref{s.examples} provides some examples to illustrate Theorem \ref{t.main}.
 Appendix \ref{A.propEF} collects basic properties of $p$-energy forms, and Appendix \ref{A.ineqs} lists several useful inequalities.

-Finally, we remark that results concerning the strong Harnack inequality will be presented in a forthcoming work \cite{CY25+}.